Configuration Parameters¶

 default-client-ssl | String | Optional | N/A | Name of the default client ssl profile. | Both AS3 and CCCL | |

-default-server-ssl | String | Optional | N/A | Name of the default server ssl profile. | Both AS3 and CCCL | |
+default-server-ssl | String | Optional | N/A | Configuring CIS with –default-server-ssl for OpenShift routes is not recommended. | Both AS3 and CCCL | |

 tls-version | String | Optional | 1.2 | Configures TLS version to be enabled on BIG-IP.
 TLS 1.3 is only supported on TMOS version 14.0+. | Only AS3 | |